Valleyview, Alberta: Transportation

 Valleyview is situated on the junction of Highway 43 leading to British Columbia and Alaska via Grande Prairie and the north south stretch of Highway 49 towards Donnelly and Alberta Highway 2 towards Peace River.

 The town is served by Valleyview Airport (TC LID: CEL5), located south of the community.
 The Valleyview airport primarily provides air ambulance flights and serves as a hub for recreational pilots and charter flights in the area.
 As of 2022 a capital upgrade initiative is underway to improve infrastructure at the Valleyview Airport.
 There are no regularly scheduled flights.

 Healthcare

 The Valleyview Health Centre, administered by Alberta Health Services, provides emergency care and other services to the town and immediate area.
 Alberta Health Services provides immunizations, early-childhood classes, and additional services through Valleyview Community Health Services located in the Provincial Building on 50th Ave.
 The Valleyview Medical and Dental Clinic provides doctor's offices and dental services.

 Education

 Valleyview has three public schools, operated by Northern Gateway Public Schools, which combined serve students from Kindergarten to Grade 12.
 Valleyview also has St. Stephen's, a Catholic school serving students from Kindergarten to Grade Nine operated by the Holy Family Catholic Regional Division.

 Northern Lakes College provides post-secondary education at their Valleyview Campus.

+Libraries

+According to national media, a library in Valleyview has been under attack in recent years.
+The town council voted to close the library and relocate it to a school that will be built sometime in the future.

+In early February 2025, the critically-acclaimed, and award-winning, Canadian investigative television program, The Fifth Estate, broadcast a report about the Valleyview Public Library.
+The closing of the library was inspired by far-right local, who believe that the decision will stop the spread of “gender ideology” in Valleyview.

+According to the Canadian Anti-hate Network (an NGO that tracks hatred) the reality is, "...the small library offers support and a place for the town’s Gay Straight Alliance (GSA) to play board games and eat pizza, and carries books that reflect the lived experiences of those same kids."